mrexclamationmark/Linux-Kernel-Configuration/README.md

 **Makefile.patch**
 These lines are needed for buildkernel.sh to work (KBUILD_CXXFLAGS, KBUILD_LDFLAGS)

-Simply copy this patch to the main kernel directory and run **patch -p1 < Makefile.patch**
+Simply copy this patch to the main kernel directory and run "patch -p1 < Makefile.patch"

 **Sources:**